NSERC-SSHRC-CRSNG-CRSH/ResearchPortal-Web/README.md

 Clone the RP 2.0 project, and initialze you it.

-- Open the `RP2.0-Portal.sln` solution file in Visual Studio
+- Open the `ResearchPortal-Web.sln` solution file in Visual Studio
 - Build the solution in Visual Studio

 ## Deployment